 This supplement also goes into more specific details on some of the key issues that you might face as a Healthwatch Volunteer, for example how to report anything that may be a Safeguarding concern.
 Lastly, it contains a Volunteer Agreement Form, which we ask you to sign as part of becoming a Healthwatch volunteer.

 Who's who:

-- Kevin Pelton Messenger Chief Executive of The Care Forum - Angus Clayton Director of Community Services
+• Kevin Peltonen-Messenger Chief Executive of The Care Forum

-Bath and North East Somerset team
+Bath and North East Somerset,